top of page

 What Is a Trust?

-• Lifetime Trusts – set up and active during your lifetime
+• Lifetime Trusts – created and active during your lifetime.

-• Will Trusts – created as part of your Will and take effect after your passing
+• Will Trusts – set up in your Will and take effect after your death.

 Why Consider Setting Up a Trust?

-• Provide support for vulnerable or young beneficiaries
+• Provide for vulnerable beneficiaries who cannot manage their own finances.

 When Is Trust Planning Especially Useful?